-When using the averages of biological parameters and fishing mortality coefficients over years, the basic biological parameters (SSB0, R0) and MSY-based reference points (SSBmsy, MSY) that were associated with absolute values related to abundances were much larger in VPA than in SAM because higher estimates in recruitment and SSB led to higher parameter values of breaking points (β) (Table 5, Fig. 27).
-The parameter α (slope of continuous HS relationship at the origin) and steepness were slightly lower in SAM than in VPA, while the relative reference points (%SPRmsy, SSBmsy/SSB0, F/Fmsy) were slightly higher in SAM than in VPA (Table 5), suggesting that VPA provides a more optimistic view to this stock.
-Comparing different scenarios, the age-common M (A, C, and E) led to the higher SSB-related values (SSB0, SSBmsy), MSY, the relative MSY-based reference points (%SPRmsy, SSBmsy/SSB0), but the lower steepness than the age-specific M (B, D and F) (Table 5).
+When using the averages of biological parameters and fishing mortality coefficients over years, the basic biological parameters (SSB0, R0) and MSY-based reference points (SSBmsy, MSY) that were associated with absolute values related to abundances were much larger in VPA than in SAM for the scenarios except for E and F (lowest weight and maturity) because higher estimates in recruitment and SSB led to higher parameter values of the breaking point (β) (Table 5, Fig. 27).
+The parameter α (slope of HS relationship at the origin), steepness, and the relative reference points

+(%SPRmsy, SSBmsy/SSB0, F/Fmsy) were almost same between SAM and VPA, while the difference of M (age-common or age-specific) had a larger impact on these values (Table 5), suggesting that the setting of M will be important for evaluating the productivity of this stock and considering biological reference points.